 Colorado Whitewater's 2019 Fall Dinner and Annual Elections

 Join your CW friends at this year's annual Fall Dinner!
 We have Peter Heller joining us to share stories of his writing and travels, a great prize drawing for our Cruise Leaders (you don't need to be present to win), and elections for the 2020 board of directors.
-Did we mention a delish Mexican dinner and beer from our sponsor, TBD.
+Did we mention a delish Mexican dinner and beer from our sponsor, Good River Beer.

 Date: Rescheduled for Wednesday, December 11, 2019

 5:30 - Doors Open; Beer and Wine/Socialize (BYOB)

 6:00 - Mexican Dinner, vegetarian options available

 Wheat Ridge Recreation Center, 4005 Kipling St, Wheat Ridge, CO 80033